ionic-team/ionic-portals/website/docs/for-capacitor/upgrade-guides.md

 sidebar_label: Upgrade Guides
 ---

+## @ionic-enterprise/federated-capacitor 0.1.7

+### Differential Support
+Differential Live Update support has been added with this release.
+See the [Live Updates](live-updates) documentation for more information on how to configure this feature.

 ## @ionic-enterprise/federated-capacitor 0.1.0

 'Portals for Capacitor' has been rebranded as 'Federated Capacitor'.
 This has come with